Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

  intel7 http://web.archive.org/web/20220928171212/https://www.acer.com/ac/en/AU/content/series/nitro5
  ibroomstix

+/television|appliance|../ repair comes into home, leads to robbery

 why the fuck can't i just pay over the length of the warranty? extended warranty costs more, but could be cheaper in the continuous short term; a win-win situational context

 𝄞grand laptop⒮ for portability user-fryendlie /backdoor(ed|less)/ electronic security c̄ cooler; i had a laptop break, when i took it to canfp, and left the cooler at home